tarwn/lessthandot-hugo/blogs/content/posts/2008-05-22-send-action-queries-to-your-database-in.md

 }
 ```

 So now hopefully you can avoid the embarassing mistake of failing to batch your queries properly.
-One would think a “database guy” would know better 😳
+One would think a "database guy" would know better 😳

 Well, he does now!